redclyde/test-repo/README.md

 test-repo
 =========

-Figuring out github
-I am redclyde
+This is a test repo
-I am posting this.
+I am happy